 - Review the quality assurance practices (including the recommendations of the Quality Assurance Review) of the Internal Audit department and the independent public accountant.

 - Review the different aspects of the District's business and academic programs to ensure a general understanding of operations and functional areas as well as the business and performance risks.

-- Meet privately with the independent public accountant and the Internal Audit Director to discuss pertinent matters, including whether any restrictions have been placed by management on the scope of their examination.
+- Meet privately with the independent public accountant and the Senior Director of Internal Audit to discuss pertinent matters, including whether any restrictions have been placed by management on the scope of their examination.